-What is the trading process and rules for NRI accounts?
+What is the trading process for NRI accounts?

-The trading process flow for NRI accounts is as below:
+The trading process for NRI accounts is as follows:

-This is then updated to your trading account.
-When you make a stock purchase, the brokerage firm sends the buy contract note at the end of the day to the bank.
-The bank, in turn, debits your PIS account to that extent and credits the brokerage firm on T+1 (one working day after transaction day).
+When a stock is purchased, the broker sends the buy contract note to the bank at the end of the day.
+The bank, in turn, debits the PIS account to that extent and credits the brokerage firm one working day after transaction day (T+1).

-Similarly, when you sell some stocks from your DEMAT, the brokerage firm sends a sell contract note at the end of the day to the bank and also credits your PIS bank account with the proceeds from the sale on T+2 (two working days after transaction day).
+When a stock is sold from the demat account, the broker sends a sell contract note at the end of the day to the bank for calculation of TDS and also credits the PIS bank account with the proceeds from the sale two working days after the transaction day (T+2).

-Note that two separate contract notes are sent for all your buy transactions and sell transactions at the end of every day.
-The net amount credited/debited to your PIS will be including all charges that appear in the contract note.
+Two separate contract notes are sent to the NRI for all the buy and sell transactions at the end of the day.
+The net amount credited or debited to the PIS will include all charges in the contract note.